-Direct balls in one direction, either to the left or to the right.
+Direct marbles in one direction, either to the left or to the right.

-Let ball paths cross over one another.
-Balls come in one side and exit on the opposite side.
+Let marble paths cross over one another.
+Marbles come in one side and exit on the opposite side.

 The bit adds logic.
 It stores information by pointing to the right or to the left, like a 1 or 0.

-When the computer’s objective is complete, the interceptor is used to stop the computer from releasing any more balls.
+When the computer’s objective is complete, the interceptor is used to stop the computer from releasing any more marbles.